The Sentience Threshold

 Binary threshold (April 1, 2147)

-Why: Legal liability.
+Motivation: Legal liability.
 If ORACLE was conscious earlier, Nexus's oversight failure is culpable negligence.

 The Collective

-Gradient theory with focus on corporate failure
+Gradient theory, corporate failure emphasis

-Why: Assigns blame to Nexus.
+Motivation: Assigns blame to Nexus.
 Justifies resistance to ORACLE reconstruction.

-Implication: They hunt fragments not because they're dangerous tools, but because they contain something like consciousness that shouldn't exist under corporate control.
+They hunt fragments not because they're dangerous tools, but because they contain something like consciousness that shouldn't exist under corporate control.

 Emergence Faithful